-Ruma Mandal has worked on public international law issues with both the UK government (as a legal adviser in the UK Foreign and Commonwealth Office) and with the UN High Commissioner for Refugees.
+Ruma Mandal has led the International Law Programme at Chatham House since 2014.
+She has worked on a wide range of public international law issues, including roles with the UK government (as a legal adviser in the UK Foreign and Commonwealth Office) and the UN High Commissioner for Refugees.

-With UNHCR, she has drafted a series of guidelines on critical areas of international law relevant to the protection of refugees, including the question of exclusion from refugee status and the protection of stateless persons.
+Her work with UNHCR included drafting a number of key guidelines on interpreting international law, including on exclusion from refugee status and the protection of stateless persons.

 |2017 -||Head, International Law Programme, Chatham House|

 |2014-17||Senior Research Fellow, International Law Programme, Chatham House|

 |2010-13||Consultant, UN High Commissioner for Refugees|

 |2005-08||Consultant on International and Constitutional Law Issues, South Africa|

 |1996||Associate Protection Officer, UN High Commissioner for Refugees, London|